-Before operating the power slide-out system in your coach, read and become familiar with these instructions, along with components and
+Before operating the power slide-out system in your coach, read and become familiar with these instructions, along with components and operation methods.
+Most of these components are enclosed and can't be seen.

-- ♦ Always make sure that the trailer is level before operating the slide-out room. - Always make sure there are no obstructions blocking the path of the room when it is moving. - Always make sure that the room path is clear of people and objects before operating. - Always keep away from the slide rails under the coach when the room is in motion
+- ♦ Always make sure that the trailer is level before operating the slide-out room. - Always make sure there are no obstructions blocking the path of the room when it is moving. - Always make sure that the room path is clear of people and objects before operating. - Always keep away from the slide rails under the coach when the room is in motion.